SaheerabanuParuthikunnan/Hospitality-Revenue-Analysis/README.md

   revenue generated through it.
 So providing discount coupons exclusively for direct online booking will help for raising revenue.

 ## Impact
-- Implemented tailored KPI’s and metrics, which could help to 15% increase in revenue and 20% improvement in recapture the market share.
+- Implemented tailored KPIs and metrics, which could help to 15% increase in revenue and 20% improvement in recapture the market share.

 \
 \